-- 10 Enter the total number of virtual IP addresses or host names of the virtual IP address for each of the CP servers. - 11 Enter the virtual IP addresses or host names of the virtual IP address for each of the CP servers. - 12 Verify and confirm the coordination points information for the fencing reconfiguration. - 13 Review the output as the installer performs the following tasks:
+- 10 Enter the total number of virtual IP addresses or host names of the virtual IP address for each of the CP servers. - 11 Enter the virtual IP addresses or host names of the virtual IP address for each of the CP servers. - 12 Verify and confirm the coordination points information for the fencing reconfiguration. - 13 Review the output as the installer performs the following tasks: - Removes the coordinator disks from the coordinator disk group. - Updates the application cluster details on each of the new CP servers. - Prepares the vxfenmode.test file on all nodes. - Runs the vxfenswap script.

-event of any problem with the configuration process.
+Note the location of the vxfenswap.log file which you can access in the event of any problem with the configuration process.